-The Book of Alternative Services (BAS) and supplementary resources are now available for download.
-In 2009, the Council of General Synod authorized the online publication of these texts.
-The goals are to assist liturgy planners and to encourage future web-based work of liturgical text development.
+The Book of Alternative Services (BAS) and other authorized liturgical resources of The Anglican Church of Canada are available for download.
 For more information, email Eileen Scully, Director, Faith, Worship, and Ministry.

 Hard copies of liturgical texts can be purchased through our main distributor.

 Note: You must read this license before installing, copying, or otherwise using this web resource.
 By doing so, you are acknowledging that you have read the terms of this license and are agreeing to comply with them.
 If you do not agree, exit this page.

 The Book of Alternative Services, despite its name “alternative,” has become the primary worship text for Sunday services and other major liturgical celebrations of the Anglican Church of Canada.
 2010 marks the 25th anniversary of its publication.
 Note: Includes the addition to the Baptismal Covenant requested in resolution C001 of Joint Assembly 2013.